 Each year we have approximately 50 injured wild birds of prey brought into us.
-These wild birds by law are not allowed on display to the public.
-They are kept in our hospital unit, or off-show aviaries and when they are fit and healthy returned back to the wild as soon as possible.
+By law, these wild birds are not allowed on display to the public.
+They are kept in our hospital unit, or in off-show aviaries.
+When they are fit and healthy, they are returned to the wild as soon as possible.

-Over the years we have successfully rehabilitated: Kestrels, Hobbies, Merlins, Peregrine Falcons, Buzzards, Sparrowhawks, Goshawks, Tawny Owls, Barn Owls, Little Owls and Short-eared Owls.
+Over the years we have successfully rehabilitated many birds, including Kestrels, Hobbies, Merlins, Peregrines, Buzzards, Sparrowhawks, Goshawks, Tawny Owls, Barn Owls, Little Owls and Short-eared Owls.

-We are able to deal with most of the common injuries ourselves but those birds which need the attention of a vet are either taken to our local veterinary surgery or, if surgical attention is required, are taken to a specialist avian vet.
+We are able to deal with most of the common injuries ourselves but those birds which need special or surgical attention are taken to a specialist avian vet.

-Please note: Unfortunately we are not able to offer a rescue service but will care for any bird of prey brought into us and release it back into the wild as soon as possible.
-For a local rescue service (North Worcestershire) for all wild birds (and other animals) please contact Worcestershire Wildlife Rescue.
+Unfortunately we are not often able to offer a “rescue service” where we come and collect the bird.
+If you do find an injured bird of prey you can telephone us on 01562 700014.
+If we are closed, you can use our emergency out of hours number at the top of this page and we will advise you on what to do.
+We will care for any bird of prey brought into us and we will return it to the wild as soon as possible.
+For a local rescue service (North Worcestershire) for all wild birds (and other animals) please contact Worcestershire Wildlife Rescue or Vale Wildlife Rescue.

 Success Story: Young Peregrine